harambee-developers/Project_Tutor_App/README.md

 ### Environment Variables

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Create a `.env` file in the root directory of the project and add the following environment variables.
+Fill in depending upon your required values:

 ```env
 MONGO_INITDB_ROOT_USERNAME=root